 The likelihood and impact matrix for risk assessment was aligned with the Group's sustainability strategy when prioritising material ESG factors.
-For 2020, the material topics were reviewed so that they remained relevant and aligned.
+For 2021, the material topics were reviewed so that they remained relevant and aligned.
 There was no recommended change of material topics subsequent to the review.
-In 2020, GIGL has also adopted the revised GRI Standards disclosures relating to 303 (water and effluent), and 403 (occupational, health and safety).

-COMMITMENT AND DISCLOSURES OF KEY PERFORMANCE INDICATORS ("KPIs")
+COMMITMENT AND DISCLOSURES OF KEY PERFORMANCE INDICATORS ("KPIS")

-All data in the SR was extracted internally from our kept documents and/or records to ensure accuracy.
-While the SR does not specifically evaluate performance against established targets, the Group is mindful about being committed to set targets and goals for future reporting.
+All data in this SR was extracted internally from our kept documents and/or records to ensure accuracy.
+While the previous SR does not specifically evaluate performance against established targets, the Group is mindful about being committed to set targets and goals for future reporting.
+For 2021, the Group is pleased to provide a preliminary update on the ongoing targets set.
 Wherever data is inadequate or not available for presentation, we have included an explanatory note.